adityakinifr/calanalytics/README.md

-# Calendar Analytics
+# Calendar Analytics Chrome Extension

-This project provides a small Flask web application that analyzes a Google Calendar and produces statistics on the most frequent meetings.
+This repository provides a Chrome extension that analyzes your Google Calendar and produces statistics on the most frequent meetings.
 It can highlight meetings with specific groups such as executive team members, Gartner analysts, or direct reports.

 ## Setup

-1. Create a Google Cloud project and enable the **Google Calendar API**.
+1. In the Google Cloud Console create a project and enable the **Google Calendar API**.
-2. Create OAuth credentials and download the `credentials.json` file into the project root.
+2. Create OAuth credentials for a Chrome extension and copy the client ID.
+3. Edit `manifest.json` and replace `YOUR_CLIENT_ID.apps.googleusercontent.com` with your
+   own client ID.
-3. Optionally create a `config.json` file to specify emails for key groups:
+4. Optionally edit `config.json` to specify emails for key groups:

 ```json
 {